 This is, incidentally, also what happens if your computer or device has neither audio or video (it's increasingly rare, but it still happens).

 If your computer does not have a camera or microphone, you will not be able to properly participate in a meeting.
 However, for the occasional situation where that may be necessary, we have provided a manual fix: add "?no-media=true" to the end of the Coviu room URL and you will be able to enter.
-This is not a good way to participate in a call, so we don't recommend using this flag.
-We have, however, seen it useful occasionally, so here it is.
-If you think this should be a standard functionality of Coviu, message us so we can discuss your use case.
+We do not recommend this for general use.